 “Coming into a book of Heather Spears’ poems is to take your life in your hands.
 Nothing is hidden, the poem follows a line like a sketch, but it is a line which traces a crack in the cosmos.”

 “She goes looking for trouble, you could say, and finds it in almost every medium.”

 “I could understand returning to this book (I can still draw) throughout one’s life, which is the mark of a true classic.”

 “…an intelligent, compassionate engagement with contemporary life….This collection will be seen as a continuation of, and valuable addition to, a mature poet’s faithful documentation of her world.”

-Heather Spears is a member of PEN, The League of Canadian Poets, The Writers’ Union of Canada, SF Canada, The Society of Authors, and Tegnernes Forbund (Danish Graphic Artist’s Federation).
+Heather Spears was a member of PEN, The League of Canadian Poets, The Writers’ Union of Canada, SF Canada, The Society of Authors, and Tegnerforbundet af 1919 (Danish drawing association).

-The Heather Spears archive is housed at the University of British Columbia in Vanouver and is available for use by researchers and others interested.
-Many of Heather Spears’s drawings have been purchased by the Welcome Trust.
-Many other images can be found in the Wellcome Trust, Biomedical Images, and are available for reproduction /publication.
+The Heather Spears Archive is housed at the University of British Columbia in Vancouver and is available for use by researchers and others interested.
+Hundreds of her drawings are collected at the Wellcome Trust, London, and the Merril Collection, Toronto, and are available for reproduction.